ELRUM – a facility for rehabilitating and housing people with electrohypersensitivity

 Staying at ELRUM

-Before any paying customers came, four people with EHS stayed in the apartments to test them out.
-One problem discovered was that some of them didn’t tolerate the new furniture.
+Before any paying customers came, four people with EHS stayed in the town houses to test them out.
+One problem discovered was that some people didn’t tolerate the new furniture.
 The overlap with chemical sensitivities was not common knowledge back then.

 The rooms downstairs simulated various office settings with IT equipment that was more or less shielded.